 This introductory-level M&E course aims to develop the competencies needed to monitor and evaluate interventions in humanitarian and development contexts.
 Through active and participatory learning, this course equips participants with a solid understanding of appropriate monitoring and evaluation tools, as well as the ability to apply these tools in practice, including during COVID-19.

 This course is composed of five live sessions, with individual and small group work assigned between live sessions.
-The live sessions are hosted at 13:30 - 17:00 GMT on:
+The live sessions are hosted at 13:30 -17:00 (GMT+1 or BTS British Summer Time) on:

 What does the course cover?

 - The relationship between monitoring, evaluation, accountability and learning

 - Designing and planning monitoring and evaluation activities